 Building on the success of the Solarize Metro East in 2018, and Madison County / Glen Carbon program in 2017, The Madison County Sustainability Program, the Cities of Columbia and Belleville, Illinois, Lewis and Clark Community College, and Glen Carbon Cool Cities Committee have partnered with the Midwest Renewable Energy Association (MREA) to coordinate another solar group buy in Madison County and St. Clair County, Illinois.
+This year, in addition to properties in Madison and St. Clair Counties, program eligibility extends to Monroe County properties.
 The advantage of a group buy is the power of volume purchasing, which can significantly reduce the up-front costs of installing solar on your home or business.
-The group buy is open to all Madison County and St. Clair County, Illinois property owners.
+The group buy is open to all Madison County, St. Clair County, and Monroe County, Illinois property owners.

 Dozens of solar group buys have been completed across the country in cities including Portland, Milwaukee, and Chicago, counties such as neighboring Iowa County, and in states from California to Vermont.
 Common elements that have led to success include competitive contractor selection, community-led outreach with a trusted community partner, and a limited-time offering.

-Competitive Contractor Selection: Solarize Metro East’s Advisory Committee is comprised of representatives from the MREA, Madison County government,the Cities of Columbia and Belleville, Glen Carbon Cool Cities Committee, and local residents.
+Competitive Contractor Selection: Grow Solar Metro East’s Advisory Committee is comprised of representatives from the MREA, Madison County government, Sierra Club, Glen Carbon Cool Cities Committee, and local residents.
 The MREA will issue a competitive Request for Proposals and select a single installer to help carry out the program.
 This way customers get the simplicity of working with a single installer, plus the confidence that the selection process was competitive.

 Community-Led Outreach: The program depends on the strong support of local jurisdictions and community organizations.
 Are you part of a neighborhood association, nonprofit organization, school, or workplace that is excited about solar?
 Help us get the word out by distributing flyers or helping host a Solar Power Hour!
 Email to get started.

 Limited-time Offering: Nothing motivates people like a deadline.
-Participants have until Autumn of 2019 to decide whether to go solar.
+Participants have until October 31, 2019 to decide whether to go solar.
 Installations will take place throughout the program.
 The time-sensitive nature of the group buy adds urgency into the mix, and helps bring the price down for everyone.
 How?
 Read on.

 The key ingredient for most participants is the pricing for the group buy.
 The competitive installer selection process ensures the program achieves a price per watt lower than what an individual would generally be able to get on the market.
 In addition, the price decreases for everyone in the group buy when certain benchmarks are surpassed.